Jadsonps-dev/reversa-app/replit.md

 This is a tracking system application built with a full-stack architecture using React/TypeScript for the frontend and Express.js with Node.js for the backend.
 The application manages package tracking codes with features for entry, finalization, and status management.
 It's designed as a warehouse or logistics management tool where users can input tracking codes and manage their processing status through different stages.

+**Production Ready**: The application is now fully configured for production deployment with Docker containerization, automated deployment scripts, and VPS hosting capabilities.

 # User Preferences

 Preferred communication style: Simple, everyday language.